Acknowledgement of country

 I acknowledge the traditional custodians of the land on which I live and work, the Wurundjeri Woi Wurrung people of the Kulin Nation.
 I pay my deepest respects to Elders past, present and emerging, and acknowledge that sovereignty was never ceded.

-I am a queer, neurodivergent photographer based in Naarm Melbourne.
-Working from a decolonial lens, I endeavor to empower others through educational workshops and collaborative image making.
-I make prints, photobooks and personal projects about what I love, and to raise awareness of issues that are important to me.
-Most of my work examines identity, belonging, intimacy, vulnerability, and neurodivergence, through the lens of my late diagnosis.
-I am currently studying a Bachelor of Photography at Photography Studies College, and am available for documentary, events, family photography, portraits, editorial, and commissions.
-Headshot by Tony Corry.
+I am a queer, neurodivergent photographer based in Naarm/Melbourne.
+Working from a decolonial lens, I endeavour to empower others through collaborative image making, and hopefully in the future, educational workshops.
+My work examines identity, community, belonging, and vulnerability, through the lens of my late neurodivergent diagnosis.
+I make prints, photobooks and personal projects about what I love, to raise awareness of issues that are important to me, and to increase the accessibility of art to a wider audience.
+I am currently completing a Bachelor of Photography and Digital Imaging at Photography Studies College, majoring in photojournalism.
+I am available for documentary, events, family photography, portraits, editorial, campaigns, advertising, and commissions.
+Image by Tony Corry.